-WASHINGTON, D.C. – Sudan Now applauded the appointment of Dane Smith as the senior U.S. diplomat for Darfur, and strongly urged President Obama and Secretary of State Hilary Clinton to appoint a team under the diplomat to help focus efforts on revitalizing the Darfur peace process, securing humanitarian access, and introducing accountability for human rights violations.
+WASHINGTON, D.C. – Sudan Now applauds the appointment of Dane Smith as the senior U.S. diplomat for Darfur, and strongly urges President Obama and Secretary of State Hilary Clinton to appoint a team under the diplomat to help focus efforts on revitalizing the Darfur peace process, securing humanitarian access, and introducing accountability for human rights violations.

 A peaceful outcome to next month’s referendum on self-determination for Southern Sudan would create momentum for a solution to the Darfur conflict as well, and this opportunity for Darfur requires urgent action now, according to Sudan Now, a campaign led by six human rights and anti-genocide organizations committed to bringing meaningful and lasting peace to Sudan and encouraging strong American leadership and action to achieve this goal.
 The conflict in Darfur, where 300,000 people have died and three million have been displaced since 2003, has been overshadowed by tensions between North and South Sudan in the run-up to the South’s January independence referendum.

 President Obama has appointed a senior, experienced diplomat to deal with Sudan’s North-South issues, Ambassador Princeton Lyman, but has so far failed to sustain an on the ground presence in Darfur’s peace efforts.
 The renewed attention on Sudan’s referendum is the ideal time for the United States to step up its engagement in Darfur as well, asserted Sudan Now.